-SIDE NOTE: When you get to the end of the roof cut the shingles just like I explained before.
+SIDE NOTE: When you get to the end of the roof, cut the shingles just like I explained before.

 If you have any valleys in your roof, work the rows of the shingles together.

 HOW TO INSTALL ROOF VENTS

 It’s the same with roof vents.
-These vents could be pipe vents (placed over the vent of the drain pipe) or air vents but let’s talk about how they are installed.
+These vents could be either pipe vents (placed over the vent of the drain pipe) or air vents.

-First, we traced a circle the size of the vent then we used a Sawzall to cut the hole.
-This is what we were left with.
+First, we traced a circle the size of the vent; then, we used a Sawzall to cut the hole.
+This is what we were left with:

-After install your shingle rows until the actual exposed part of the shingle (below the nail line) is overlapping where the vent will sit.
+After, install your shingle rows until the actual exposed part of the shingle (below the nail line) is overlapping where the vent will sit.

-And here is the same vent installed with the overlap I am talking about.
+And here is the same vent installed with the overlap I am talking about:

-SIDE NOTE: If you are installing a pipe vent you will have to cut the shingle before placing because its a smaller hole.
+SIDE NOTE: If you are installing a pipe vent, you will have to cut the shingle before placing because it’s a smaller hole.

-Wrap the next row of shingles around the vent, they will need to be cut.
-Here is an example of an air vent.
+Wrap the next row of shingles around the vent; they will also need to be cut.

-And here is a pipe vent, see how this is cut to fit around the vent.
+And here is a pipe vent – see how this is cut to fit around the vent:

 INSTALLING CHIMNEY FLASHING

-First, install the shingles row until it will overlap around the chimney just like the vents.
-Then install the front of the chimney flashing (down the slope remember to start at the bottom), again overlapping.
+First, install a row of shingles until it overlaps the chimney, just like the vents.
+Then, install the front of the chimney flashing (down the slope; remember to start at the bottom), again overlapping.

 As you move up the chimney, the flashing will overlap the shingle.

-Also notice how the first flashing up the slope, wraps around the chimney front.
+Also notice how the first flashing up the slope wraps around the chimney front.
 So, in other words, the flashing is added with each new row of shingles around a chimney.

-Also here is an example of shingling over a small chimney cricket (remember you want one of these!).
+Also, here is an example of shingling over a small chimney cricket (remember, you want one of these!).

 INSTALLING THE SHINGLE RIDGE

-First, the row of shingles needs to overlap at the ridge.
+To begin, the row of shingles needs to overlap at the ridge.
 The easiest way to do this is to take one side of the roof and take the row until it overlaps onto the other side.
-Plus you want that row to only show the exposed part of the shingle once the ridge shingle is in place.
+You also want that row to only show the exposed part of the shingle once the ridge shingle is in place.

-TIP: You will want to nail the overlap to the other side of the roof, you only need a couple of nails to hold it in place.
+TIP: You will want to nail the overlap to the other side of the roof; you only need a couple of nails to hold it in place.

 TIP: Use a shingle ridge piece to check this.

-If you are lucky you will not have to cut the overlap.
-Then nail those shingles into place the same way as before.
+If you are lucky, you will not have to cut the overlap.
+Then, nail those shingles into place the same way as before.

-TIP: Again read the instructions on your shingle package to make sure you install the ridge correctly for your shingle.
+TIP: Again, read the instructions on your shingle package to make sure you install the ridge correctly for your shingle.

 Install the first ridge shingle just like the starter shingle, nailing all sides of the shingle.
-Then place another shingle over the first one and only nail as indicated from your shingle instructions.
+Then, place another shingle over the first one and only nail as indicated from your shingle instructions.

 SIDE NOTE: Speaking of safety, we did use a couple of scaffolding to roof our house.
-One was one that goes between ladders and another was a roof bracket.
+One was one that goes between ladders and another was a roof bracket